dtim-upc/ODIN/README.md

 #### Backend <a name="backend-configuration"></a>

-1. Open in IntelliJ the `ODIN/api` folder.
+1. Open in IntelliJ the [`ODIN/api`](api) folder.

+2. Ensure that the other Nextia projects are updated and in the same folder of ODIN.

+3. From IntelliJ open the [`build.gradle`](api/build.gradle) file.

+4. Execute the task (by clicking the button `▶` next to the task name) [`generateAndImportExternalJar`](https://github.com/dtim-upc/ODIN/blob/6ef41b22c57a7f763a91a7d0ae843918d0be1666/api/build.gradle#L174)

-2. Generate the JAR folders of the Nextia projects:
+5. This task will generate the JAR folders of the Nextia projects and import them in ODIN.

+6. Refresh the gradle to index the new JARs imported.
+Click the `🔄` button of gradle (normally on the right side of the editor).

+7. Verify that the JAR libraries have been successfully imported into the lib directory in `ODIN/api` and properly indexed.
+If indexed correctly, you should be able to expand each JAR folder to inspect its contents.

+8. Finally, open the project in IntelliJ IDE and execute the main class OdinApplication.java to launch the application.

-   Execute for each Nextia project the Gradle task `uberJar`.
-This task will generate a zipped folder containing the compiled and optimized JAR files necessary for the seamless integration of Nextia functionalities within the ODIN system.
-The JAR generated will be located in the `build/libs` path of each project.
+_Note: The Nextia projects include `uberJar` tasks that generate a zipped folder containing compiled and optimized JAR files essential for seamless integration of Nextia functionalities within the ODIN system.
+The generated JARs can be found in the `build/libs` path of each respective project._

-   First, you should generate NextiaCore.jar because this JAR will be used by the other Nextia projects as a fundamental component, serving as a core library that provides essential functionalities and serves as a foundation for the remaining Nextia modules.

-   Then, copy the NextiaCore.jar generated and paste it in the `./NextiaDataLayer/lib` folder to generate NextiaDataLayer.jar, which serves as a critical component utilized by both NextiaJD and ODIN.
-This JAR encapsulates data layer functionalities, ensuring seamless communication between NextiaJD and ODIN, and enabling efficient data management within the integrated system.

-   Once you have the `NextiaCore.jar` and the `NextiaDataLayer.jar`, copy `NextiaCore.jar` in the `lib` folder, as before, of the other Nextia projects cloned (NextiaBS, NextiaJD, NextiaDI, NextiaQR).
-You must also copy `NextiaDataLayer.jar` in the same `lib` folder of NextiaJD and NextiaQR.

-   Now generate the remaining JARs: `NextiaBS.jar`, `NextiaDI.jar`, `NextiaJD.jar`, `NextiaQR.jar`.
+_If any JAR is not imported, you can generate it in the specific project using the `uberJar` task.
+However, exercise caution when propagating it to other dependent projects, as it may necessitate regenerating JARs in those projects as well._

-    Note that NextiaQR it's optional right now.
+_Also, please be aware that NextiaQR is currently an optional component._

-3. Execute `importExternalJar` Gradle task of ODIN:

-   This task will import automatically all the `NextiaXX.jar` needed by ODIN.
-   Ensure that all Nextia projects are located under the same folder as ODIN.
-This organizational structure is essential for the importExternalJar Gradle task to effectively locate and import the generated JAR files from Nextia projects.

-   Check that the JAR libraries have been imported into lib directory in ODIN/api.

-4. Finally, execute `gradle bootRun` to start the application or open the project in Intellij IDE and run the main class `OdinApplication.java`.

 #### Frontend <a name="frontend-configuration"></a>